 Citrine is the yellow variety of quartz (citrus means lemon in latin), and can be formed by two different mechanisms: the feric variety, with iron or iron oxide absorbs radiation (from ultraviolet to blue), and the second mechanism is still unclear, but it’s known that it’s caused by aluminum, lithium or hydrogen inclusions.

+So, there you have it – quartz can be quite different!
 You have to bear in mind that this is merely a visual separation of the types of quartz and I’ll ask you to excuse me for not using geological criteria that are more relevant; my goal was to show how unbelievably variate a single mineral can be, and raise interest for this matter.
-If I succeeded (or not) or you want to add something, please tell me."]
+If I succeeded (or not) or you want to add something, please tell me.